zowe/docs-site/docs/user-guide/cli-using-test-zosmf-connection.md

 ### Specific profile

-After you [create a profile](../user-guide/cli-using-using-profiles.md), verify that you can use *a specific profile* to communicate with z/OSMF:
+After you create a specific profile in a configuration (such as a [global team configuration file](../user-guide/initializing-team-configuration)), verify that you can use a *specific profile* to communicate with z/OSMF:

 ```
 zowe zosmf check status --zosmf-profile <profile_name>